-With so many of us making to move to distance learning in recent weeks, educators have been searching for the best methods and software for making the move to learning remotely.
+With so many of us making to move to remote learning in recent times, educators have been searching for the best methods and software for making the move to learning remotely.
 Meanwhile learners are looking for ways to fill spare time as well as options for up-skilling and finding online resources for furthering their career or changing career direction.
 There are many options available and some of these are looked at in more detail below..

 Remote Learning Resources for Educators